Data-Association-Free Landmark-based SLAM: Problem Formulations: ( )

-Note that this problem together with Problem~\ref{prob:inner} simultaneously decides the SLAM estimates $\vxx$ and $\vy$, while also deciding the number of landmarks (\ie the number of columns in $\vy$) and the data associations (minimization over $j_k$ in~\eqref{eq:inner}).
-This formulation follows Occam's razor: we try to explain the measurements with the minimal number of landmarks, and we do so by minimizing a cost that trade-off the SLAM error with the cost $\beta$ ($\beta > 0$) of using more landmarks.
-The following remarks give some insights on the shape of the cost function in~\eqref{eq:formulationLmkCount} as well as on how to tune $\beta$.
+Note that $f_{\text{\normalfont slam}}^\star(K)$ decreases as we allocate more landmarks (\ie as $K$ increases) according to Proposition~\ref{prop:monotonicity}.
+On the contrary, $\beta K$ increases as more landmarks are allocated.
+The formulation in~\eqref{eq:formulationLmkCount} thus minimizes a cost that trades-off the SLAM error with the cost $\beta$ ($\beta > 0$) of using more landmarks.
+It essentially follows Occam's razor: we try to explain the measurements with the minimal number of landmarks possible.
+Problem~\ref{prob:betaform} together with Problem~\ref{prob:inner} simultaneously decides the SLAM estimates $\vxx$ and $\vy$, while also deciding the number of landmarks (\ie the number of columns in $\vy$) and the data associations (minimization over $j_k$ in~\eqref{eq:inner}).
+The following remarks give some insights on the shape of the cost function in~\eqref{eq:formulationLmkCount} and on how to tune $\beta$.

 \begin{remark}[Shape of ``U''] Proposition~\ref{prop:monotonicity} states that the objective function in~\eqref{eq:formulationLmkCount} is the sum of a monotonically decreasing function of $K$ (\ie $f_{\text{\normalfont slam}}^\star(K)$) and a monotonically increasing linear function of $K$ (\ie $\beta K$).
 This suggests that for sufficiently large values of $\beta$, the overall cost function $f(K) = f_{\text{\normalfont slam}}^\star(K) + \beta K$, roughly has a ``U'' shape, which starts at a large value for $K=1$ (this is the case where all measurements are associated to a single landmark, in which case the cost $f_{\text{\normalfont slam}}^\star(K)$ is typically large), then reaches a minimum for a suitable value of $K$, and then increases again until reaching a value $f(m) = \beta m$ for $K = m$.
 This insight will be useful to design our solver in~Section~\ref{sec:solver-km}, whose outer loop searches over potential values of $K$. \end{remark}